esnet/sense-rm/README.md

 $ sudo vi /var/lib/pgsql/data/pg_hba.conf
 ```

+If you cannot locate this file check under the specific version of Postgres you installed (i.e. `/var/lib/pgsql/9.6/data/pg_hba.conf`).

 Find the lines that looks like this, near the bottom of the file:

 **pg_hba.conf excerpt (original)**